pjakiela/IE-in-R/E3-DD1.md

 ### Question 1

-You can also get the standard error of a mean using Stata's `ci means` command.
+You can also get the standard error of a mean using R's `t.test()` function.
 Use the command

 ```
-ci means Rate1 if post==0
+t.test(rate1Before)$stderr
 ```

 to confirm that your standard error calculation (above) is correct.
-What local macros are stored after you run the `ci means` command?
+Now, let's figure out which values R generates and stores when you call the `t.test()` function.
+To do this, set assign the `t.test()` command above to a variable, chopping off `$stderr`.
+Then, call the `names()` function on that variable.
+What are the names of the mentioned values?

 ### Question 2

-Use the `ci means` command to calculate the mean and standard error for the other three cells required for difference-in-differences analysis:  the treatment group in the post-treatment period, the control group in the pre-treatment period, and the control gorup in the post-treatment period.
-Export these results to Excel using the `putexcel` command.
+Use the `t.test()` function to calculate the mean and standard error for the other three cells required for difference-in-differences analysis:  the treatment group in the post-treatment period, the control group in the pre-treatment period, and the control gorup in the post-treatment period.
+Export these results to Excel using the `xlsx` functions used above.

 ### Question 3